 Message Description/Solution Asynchronous Synchronous Burst Synchronous Pipeline Burst Passed Where nnnn is the amount of computer cache (in kilobytes) that tested successfully.
 Diskette drive A error Run the BIOS Setup utility.
 Check all connections.
 If the problem persists, contact your Service provider.
 Diskette drive B error Entering SETUP BIOS Setup utility runs.
-Extended RAM Failed at offset: nnnn Extended memory failed or configured incorrectly. at Offset.
-IIIIII Make sure SIMMs are installed correctly (see Chapter 6).
+Extended RAM Failed at Extended memory failed or configured incorrectly. offset: nnnn Make sure SIMMs are installed correctly (Refer to your system Referenceguide).
 If the problem persists, contact your Service provider.
 Run the BIOS Setup utility and restore all settings to original values.
 Extended RAM Passed Where nnnn is the amount of extended memory (in kilobytes) that tested successfully.
 Failing Bits: nnnn nnnn is a map of the bits at the RAM address which failed the memory test.
 Run the BIOS Setup utility and restore all to original values.
 If the problem persists, contact your Service provider.
-Fixed Disk 0 Failure Fixed Disk 1 Failure Run the BIOS Setup utility.
+Fixed Disk 0 Failure Run the BIOS Setup utility.
 Check all connections.
-If the problem persists, contact your Service provider.
-Fixed disk controller failure
+If the Fixed Disk 1 Failure problem persists, contact your Service provider.
+Fixed disk controller failure Incorrect Drive A type - run SETUP Diskette drive A and/or B not correctly identified in the BIOS Setup utility.
+Incorrect Drive B type - run SETUP Run the BIOS Setup utility and properly identify diskette drive A and/or B.

-Message Description/Solution Incorrect Drive A type - run SETUP Diskette drive A and/or B not correctly identified in the BIOS Setup utility.
-Incorrect Drive B type - run SETUP Run the BIOS Setup utility and properly identify diskette drive A and/or B. Invalid NVRAM media NVRAM access failed. type Run the BIOS Setup utility and restore all settings to original values.
+Message Description/Solution Invalid NVRAM media NVRAM access failed. type Run the BIOS Setup utility and restore all settings to original values.
 If the problem persists, contact your Service provider.
 Keyboard controller error Check the keyboard connection.
 If the connection is secure, the keyboard or keyboard controller might have failed.
-If Keyboard error the problem persists, contact your Service provider.
+If the Keyboard error problem persists, contact your Service provider.
 Keyboard locked - Unlock key switch Monitor type does not match CMOS - Run SETUP Run the BIOS Setup utility and set the correct monitor type.
-Operating system not found The operating system cannot be found on drive A or drive C. Run the BIOS Setup utility and correctly identify drive A or drive C. Correctly install the operating system.
+Operating system not The operating system cannot be found on drive A or drive C. found Run the BIOS Setup utility and correctly identify drive A or drive C. Correctly install the operating system.
 Refer to the supplied operating system documentation.
 Press <f1> to resume,</f1> This message appears after any recoverable error message. <f2> to Setup</f2> Press [F1] to reboot or [F2] to enter the BIOS Setup utility to make any necessary changes.
-Real time clock error Real-time clock failed BIOS test.
-Replace Real-time clock and then run the BIOS Setup utility to restore previous configuration information.
+Real time clock error Computer battery failed BIOS test.
+Replace computer battery and then run the BIOS Setup utility to restore previous configuration information.
+Shadow RAM Failed at Shadow RAM failed. offset: nnnn Run the BIOS Setup utility and disable failed shadow memory region.
+Nnnn Shadow RAM passed Where nnnn is the amount of shadow RAM (in kilobytes) that tested successfully.